 Nonetheless, the Accessible Tourism Guide will no doubt help to give you ideas of activities, parks, restaurants, etc. to visit during your time in Lisbon.

 Are You Ready to Visit Lisbon?

 Lisbon is bursting with charm.
 However, it can also burst with rainy weather, making the cobblestone slippery.
 So, take care if you’ll be traveling there in rainy weather, as we’ve received feedback that electric chair tires had trouble with traction.

 If you have questions about wheelchair accessible travel in Lisbon, leave a comment below and we’ll be happy to help.
 Alternatively, if you have experience traveling to Lisbon as a wheelchair user, we’d love to hear about your experience and tips.

-P.S.- Visiting Sintra?
-Don’t miss our post on A Wheelchair User’s Guide to Sintra.
+P.S.- Will you be visiting Sintra?
+If so, make sure to check out our post on A Wheelchair User’s Guide to Sintra.

 Laura has been wandering the globe for over a decade.
 She’s an early bird and backpacker at heart and can often be spotted with a dog or ten that she’s befriended along the way.
 Much of the content Laura writes on A Piece of Travel includes details on wheelchair accessibility, with the support of her brother-in-law and sister.
 You can learn about their accessibility endeavors here.